You can grab the latest source code tar file, its gpg signature, and other related files in a variety of ways:

 RPMs for Red Hat/Fedora from Dag Wieers.

-RPMs packages for i386 linux from Matt McCutchen.
+RPMs patched with ACL support from Matt McCutchen.

 cwRsync is a packaging of rsync for MS Windows.